Ryu-H/TIL/Java/Collections.md

 ## Sorting
 Two ways to achieve this - Sorting the Types that implement Comparable Interface, or using a type that implements Comparator Interface that compares other type

+## Maps
+Key Value pairs.
+Keys need to be unique.
+Values can be duplicated and also be null.

+TODO: Add common map methods

+### Map Interfaces

+- `Map` - Basic Map operations
+- `HashMap` - A Map where the Keys are sorted

+### Map Implementations

+- `HashMap` - Efficient General Purpose Map Implementations
+- `TreeMap` - A SortedMap implemented as a self-balancing tree